AyyaduraiAgalya/Customer-Value-Insights/README.md

 2. **Execute the `create_tables.sql` script** to set up the tables.
 3. **Insert data** using the Python script or directly in your SQL client.
 4. **Run the `cx_queries.sql` script** to showcase advanced SQL analysis.

+## Project Presentation
+For a quick overview of the analysis, insights, and recommendations, please view the [Customer Insights Analysis PDF](presentation/Customer Insights Analysis for Enhanced CX Strategy.pdf)